 (b) Maintain a current medicaid provider agreement with the Ohio department of medicaid.

-(5) Each independent provider and each employee, contractor, and employee of a contractor of an agency provider who has direct contact with individuals receiving homemaker/personal care shall annually complete at least eight hours of training, in accordance with standards established by the department.
+(5) Each independent provider and each employee, contractor, and employee of a contractor of an agency provider working in a direct services position shall annually complete at least eight hours of training, in accordance with standards established by the department.

 (a) The training shall enhance the skills and competencies of the independent provider or employee/contractor of the agency provider relevant to his or her job responsibilities and shall include, but is not limited to:

-(iii) The requirements relative to the independent provider's or employee's/contractor's role in providing behavior support to the individuals he or she serves.
+(iv) The requirements relative to the independent provider's or employee's/contractor's role in providing behavioral support to the individuals he or she serves.

 (b) The training may be structured or unstructured and may include, but is not limited to, lectures, seminars, formal coursework, workshops, conferences, demonstrations, visitations or observations of other facilities/services/programs, distance and other means of electronic learning, video and audio-visual training, and staff meetings.